History of Paris (1946–2000): The first towers

 Two of the projects of residential towers were especially large; 29 hectares along the banks of the Seine at Beaugrenelle, and 87 hectares between Place de l'Italie and Tolbiac.
 Blocks of old buildings were torn town and replaced with residential towers.

 Between 1959 and 1968, the old Montparnasse railway station was demolished and rebuilt nearby, making a large parcel of land available for construction.
 The municipal council learned of the project only indirectly, through a message from the ministry in charge of construction projects.
-The first plan, proposed in 1957, was a new headquarters for Air France, a state-owned enterprise, in a tower 150 meters high. in 1959, the proposed height was increased to 170 meters.
-In 1965, to protect the views in the historic part of the city, the municipal council declared that the new building should be shorter, so it would not visible from the esplanade of Les Invalides.
-In 1967, the Prefect of Paris, representing the government of President de Gaulle, overruled the municipal council decision, raised the height to two hundred meters, to create more rentable office space.
+The first plan, proposed in 1957, was a new headquarters for Air France, a state-owned enterprise, in a tower 150 meters high.
+In 1959, the proposed height was increased to 170 meters.
+In 1965, to protect the views in the historic part of the city, the municipal council declared that the new building should be shorter, so it would not be visible from the esplanade of Les Invalides.
+In 1967, the Prefect of Paris, representing the government of President de Gaulle, overruled the municipal council decision, and raised the height to two hundred meters, to create more rentable office space.
 The new building, built between 1969 and 1972, was (and still is) the tallest building within the city limits.